Now offering Internet

 - Drug abuse/treatment and domestic violence workshops through UCLA

-- LGBT youth and coming out seminar for the LA Unified school district
+- LGBTQIA+ youth and coming out seminar for the LA Unified school district

 - Other workshops presented for the general public include intimacy and challenges related to being in a couple, relapse prevention, grief and loss, stress management and conflict resolution